 HUMAN-CENTERED DESIGN THINKING

-Together with our research and policy analysis skills, the Lab employs human-centered design thinking to generate ideas and recommendations.
-Human-centered design is an iterative process using design approaches and tools that put the community’s needs in the center of design solutions, and ensure that their experiences drive innovation.
+Human-centered design is an iterative process using design approaches and tools that put the community’s needs in the center of solutions.
+It ensures that community member’s experiences drive innovation.
 The design thinking approach has been used across the country to tackle tough urban policy issues and challenges.

 INSTITUTIONAL & COMMUNITY PARTNERS

 The Lab works with an ever growing set of institutional and community partners.
 Most importantly, The Lab aims to develop close ties with community-based organizations in Wards 7 and 8 as well as with residents and community leaders.

 Some of the local non-profit partners that the Lab works with include DC Appleseed Center for Law and Justice, the Federal City Council, the Urban Institute, Bread for the City and the Anacostia Waterfront Trust.